A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: A Radon-Nikod y m type theorem

-follows from the last formula.
-In order to finish the proof, it only remains to prove the reverse inclusion, assuming that $M$ is Gould integrable.
-To this aim, fix $\vp>0$ and any partition $P$ of $T$ such that
+follows from the last formula. \\ In order to finish the proof, it only remains to prove the reverse inclusion, assuming that $M$ is Gould integrable.
+To this aim, fix $\vp>0$ and any partition $P$ of $T$ such that $\int_T M\subset \sigma(1,P')+\vp B_X$ holds, for all partitions $P'$ finer than $P$.
+Then